trombonist76/redux-fastest-fingers/README.md

-# Getting Started with Redux-Spend-Money
+# Getting Started with Redux-Fastest-Fingers

 This project is a "Typing Speed App" developed with reactjs